Lake Arrowhead, California

 Lake Arrowhead is an unincorporated community and a census-designated place (CDP) in the San Bernardino Mountains of San Bernardino County, California, surrounded by the San Bernardino National Forest, and surrounding the eponymous Lake Arrowhead Reservoir.
 Lake Arrowhead is located 13 miles north east of the San Bernardino city limits.
-The population of the CDP was estimated at 12,424 in the 2010 census.
+The population of the CDP was estimated at 12,401 in the 2020 census.
 It was formerly called "Little Bear Lake", until around 1920, when a group from Los Angeles, the Arrowhead Lake Company, bought the lake and the land surrounding it, and changed its name to Arrowhead Lake.

 Tourism is the primary economic generator for the area, contributing several million dollars per year to the county and providing hundreds of full-time and part-time jobs for local residents.
-The area is host to over 4 million visitors a year.
-There are 400 guest rooms in hotels, motels and bed and breakfasts, vacation cabin rentals, condos, and rustic cabin lodges and resorts.
-The Lake Arrowhead community is home to the Lake Arrowhead Country Club and Golf Course, Lake Arrowhead Yacht Club, and SkyPark at Santa's Village.
-The area is also popular for business conferences.
+The area is host to over four million visitors a year.
+Lake Arrowhead offers over 1,600 guest accommodations, including more than 1,200 licensed vacation rentals on platforms like Airbnb and VRBO, around 175 rooms at the Lake Arrowhead Resort & Spa, and over 100 rooms at the UCLA Lake Arrowhead Lodge.

 Economy

 As a scenic mountain resort in the San Bernardino Mountains, Lake Arrowhead's economy is almost completely supported by tourism, both by casual vacationers and part-time residents.
 The primary tourism industries include real estate, lodging, dining, recreation, and retail sales.

 While Lake Arrowhead has no official town center, the Lake Arrowhead Village serves as the main commercial area for both locals and tourists and includes a number of factory outlets, boutiques, restaurants, two banks, a post office and a supermarket.
 One author visiting in 1978 described it as a "clean, Swiss-like community with many chalets."
 Lake Arrowhead Village also hosts events all year long including a free Summer Concert Series, the county's largest free Oktoberfest and many other themed events such as car shows, dog shows, the Tour de Lake Arrowhead, Home Expo, and the popular Antique Wooden Boat Show.

 The University of California, Los Angeles operates the nearby UCLA Conference Center, a full-service conference facility with lodging and meeting space.
-Other major employers include Mountains Community Hospital, Rim of the World Unified School District, and Above It All Treatment Center.
+Other major employers include Mountains Community Hospital and Rim of the World Unified School District.

 Logging in the San Bernardino Mountains was once done on a large scale, with the Brookings Lumber Company operation one of the largest.
 It operated on 8,000 acre between Fredalba and Hunsaker Flats (present-day Running Springs), between 1899 and 1912.
 It built a logging railroad to bring logs to the mill at Fredalba.
 The Shay locomotives had to be disassembled and hauled by wagon up the mountain, since the railroad operated in the high country but did not connect to other railroads in lowlands.
 Finished lumber was hauled by wagon down the steep grades to the Molino Box Factory in Highland, California.